a5c-ai/a5c/docs/cli/reference.md

 ```

 With --use-github but token missing (exit code 3): the CLI exits with status `3` and prints an error to stderr; no JSON is emitted.
 For programmatic SDK usage with an injected Octokit, some paths may return a partial object with `reason: "token:missing"`, but the CLI UX remains exit `3` with no JSON.
+Offline and token-missing behavior:

+- Offline (no `--use-github`): CLI emits a stub — see `docs/examples/enrich.offline.stub.json`.
+- `--use-github` but token missing: CLI exits with code `3` and prints an error to stderr; it does not emit JSON.
+Programmatic API paths may return a partial object with `reason: "token:missing"` when an injected Octokit is used in tests.

 References: